ninjarlz/smartbot/README.md

 * ability to configure chat behaviour by chatbot administrator
 * ability to statically load RAG set of data per user from preconfigured sources
 * ability to dynamically load additional data per user via configured URLs
-* ability to delegate LLM to send emails to preconfigured set of receivers per user
+* ability to delegate LLM to send emails to a preconfigured set of receivers per user

 ## Getting Started